-My working background is scientific in nature, and many would probably call me a philistine, but I probably know more about “art” stuff than they do about “science” stuff.
-Do I think we are alone in the cosmos?
+My working background is scientific in nature, and many would probably call me a philistine, but I probably know more about art stuff than they do about science stuff.
+Do I think we’re alone in the cosmos?
 Definitely not!
-Given the scale of the cosmos, or at least, the bit we are currently aware of, it’s odds on that other life forms exist somewhere.
+Given the scale of the cosmos, or at least the bit we are currently aware of, it’s odds on that other life forms exist out there somewhere.
 Will we ever make contact or be contacted?
 I hope not.
 Is there anything remotely “god-like” out there?
 How long is a piece of string?
 If there is a “god-like” entity out there, I’m sure he/she/it/??? doesn’t give a rat’s arse about anybody down here.

 If I had to describe myself in two words it would be sceptical pessimist.
 For me the glass has always been half empty, but half empty is better than empty.
 My philosophy of life is very simple.
 If you’re not happy with your life, lower your expectations.
 My religious background is questionable.
 I’ve attended a local church regularly for over 30 years, but only because my wife is “slightly religious”.
-When I started attending this church, I was an uninformed agnostic, and thirty years later, I was a better informed agnostic.
+I started attending church as an uninformed agnostic, and thirty years later, I was a better informed agnostic.
 However, I did meet a lot of very nice people, some of whom became friends.